-Any employee who during the course of his or her work, as required to visit premises other than their normal place of work must comply with the health and safety instructions relating to those premises.
+Any employee who, during the course of his or her work, is required to visit premises other than their normal place of work must comply with the health and safety instructions relating to those premises.

-Those persons inviting visitors into premises are responsible for ensuring that they are made aware of safety rules and procedures sufficient to ensure their safety.
+Those who invite visitors into the premises are responsible for ensuring that they are made aware of safety rules and procedures sufficient to ensure their safety.